 - It can take up to two years for people with serious mental health issues to access a psychologist within Manitoba’s public healthcare system.

 - Families with adult children with intellectual disabilities are often forced to wait more than ten years for access to residential services.

-Ensuring responsive and inclusive access to these services and service systems is good public policy.
-It’s also Manitoba’s obligation under the Article 26 of the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
+Timely access is Manitoba’s obligation under Article 26 of The United Nations Convention on the Rights of Persons with Disabilities.